|

 America's Test Kitchen Autumn and Winter Cookbook.

-With more than 550 recipes encompassing both foodie favorites as well new ideas never seen before in this book there’s something here perfect whatever season it may be (or maybe not).
+With more than 550 recipes encompassing both foodie favorites as well as new ideas never seen before in this book, there’s something here perfect for whatever season it may be (or maybe not).

 Look for The Complete Autumn & Winter Cookbook at your local bookstore or use my affiliate link to purchase it at Amazon.com.